 - Do not rest this as the dough will become very loose.

 - Dust well and make equal balls from the dough.
 Roll out to a 6 inch discs.

-- Heat a Kadai with oil and when it is oil, gently fry the rolled pooris on both sides.
+- Heat a kadai with cooking oil and when it is hot, gently fry the rolled pooris on both sides.

 - Serve hot with side dishes.